2024 Was The Year Fashion Really, Truly, Finally Fell In Love With Sports

 “Women are so inherently marketable, and our dollar goes far, and we feel a very personal connection with athletes that we love and support,” says Chambers.
 “Having these fashion houses that have not generally lent themselves to athletes, putting their trust in women athletes, says something.
 Fashion houses haven't [always] been so nice to athletic bodies.
 Now, it's showing that Caitlin Clark or Angel Reese or Courtney Williams can look great.
 [We’re seeing] fashion brands specifically put intention behind dressing athletes.”

 Still, it's worth noting that there’s progress to be made: Clark’s Prada outfit is estimated to be worth around $17,000 — that’s 22% of the annual salary on her $338,000 four-year contract.
-In comparison, the number one 2024 NBA draft pick signed for $57 million.
+In comparison, the number-one 2024 NBA draft pick signed for $57 million.
 Meanwhile, WNBA merch sales were up 500% year over year, with Clark’s gear taking the top spot, according to Boardroom.

 Having additional streams of revenue — whether that’s social media partnerships or their own brand — ensures that there’s a path for athletes once their sports careers are over.
 As attention on WNBA stars and their style choices continues to grow, expect to see players double down on their off-court style, as both a sponsorship opportunity and a chance to show fans a bit more of who they are outside the arena.